admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement](http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement) The AnnotatedRelationshipElement class as defined in IDTA-01001-3-0.

-## AnnotatedRelationshipElement/annotation
+## AnnotatedRelationshipElement/annotations
  Annotations that hold for the relationships between the two elements.

- [http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement/annotation](http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement/annotation) The attribute annotation of the AnnotatedRelationshipElement class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement/annotations](http://admin-shell.io/aas/3/0/AnnotatedRelationshipElement/annotations) The attribute annotation of the AnnotatedRelationshipElement class as defined in IDTA-01001-3-0.

+// AssetAdministrationShell

 ## AssetAdministrationShell
  Describes the Administration Shell for Assets, Products, Components, e.g. Machines